dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 Generic function
 ''''''''''''''''

-Summary

 Sets the current visible page of the specified tab control.

-Signature

-tab-control-current-page-setter *visible-page tab-control*
+   :signature: tab-control-current-page-setter *visible-page tab-control* => *visible-page*
- => *visible-page*

 Arguments

 -  *visible-page* An instance of type `<page>`_.
 -  *tab-control* An instance of type `See
    <tab-control>`_.

 Values

 -  *visible-page* An instance of type `<page>`_.

-Description
+   :description:

 Sets the current visible page of *tab-control*.

 Example

 The following example creates a tab control that has two pages.

 \*tab\* := contain

 (make